-The 6551 ACIA has everything you need for a complete RS-232 (TIA-232) link except a crystal and the line drivers and receivers.
-It includes the baud rate generator (unlike the 6850 which lacks it) and five handshake lines: RTS, CTS, DSR, DTR, and DCD.
+The 6551 ACIA (and 65c51, ie, CMOS) has everything you need for a complete RS-232 (TIA-232) link except a crystal and the line drivers and receivers.
+It includes the onboard baud-rate generator (unlike the 6850 which lacks it, which is why I do not recommend the 6850) and five handshake lines: RTS, CTS, DSR, DTR, and DCD.
 My RS-232 primer tells about it.
-You might not think you have any use for an "antique" RS-232 serial port connection, but UARTs (including this ACIA) are used even for interfacing to some modern displays, including this tiny VGA interface that just came up on the forum.
+You might not think you have any use for an "antique" RS-232 serial port connection, but UARTs (including this ACIA) are used even for interfacing to some modern displays.
 RS-232 is still used in industrial environments where they need a longer range than you can get with other things like USB which are more oriented toward consumer electronics and are more "black box" and not as hobbyist-friendly.
 The ACIA can also be used for RS-422 and RS-485 which use different line drivers and receivers but may use the same communications protocol.

-In the end of the section "Construction: Avoiding AC-Performance Problems," I tell about expansion buses and synchronous-serial interfaces.
+In sections 10 ("Expansion Buses and Interfaces") and 22 ("circuit potpourri"), and in my forum post here, I tell about synchronous-serial interfaces, one of them being the popular SPI.
 The MAX3100 is a 14-pin UART that interfaces to the processor through SPI.
 I've tried it and like it so I will probably use that one in the future.
 It has 8-byte transmit and receive buffers and takes less board space than the 6551.
 Part of its design is specifically to also be IrDA-capable (for infrared communications).
 The MAX3110E is the same thing with line drivers and receivers built in, and it doesn't need any support parts like the popular MAX232 line driver/receiver IC does.

-For detailed information on how to use these and others, consult the data sheets available on 6502.org's data sheet page.
+For detailed information on how to use the following and other ICs, consult the data sheets available on 6502.org's data sheet page.
 There have been many different 65-family I/O ICs, but the ones listed above are being made today in higher speeds (14MHz or more).
 Older ones I am aware of are the

 There are lots of non-65-family I/O ICs you can connect to the 6502's buses, but they may require slightly more logic, for example if they have RD and WR inputs.
 The simple circuit for deriving those two signals is shown near the end of the Clock Generation section.